 Coarsely chopped mushrooms stirred into spaghetti sauce will fool all but the pickiest eaters (or those allergic to them).
 Black bean burgers deliver the same juicy, filling flavor of a beef burger but for a fraction of the cost.
 And, really, is anyone going to notice there’s no meat in the lasagna if you add extra cheese?
 Of course not, but your budget will be happy.

 3. Don’t pay for convenience.

 A whole chicken costs far less per pound than one the butcher has cut up into a “fryer chicken” for you.
 Rather eat boneless, skinless chicken breasts?
-Pull off the skin and debone them yourself and you’ll save money.
+Pull off the skin and debone them yourself.
 Want chicken cutlets?
 Slice the boneless, skinless breasts horizontally and you’ll save over $0.50 per pound.
-Cut your own stew meat from a chuck roast, or slice it for fajitas instead of buying the more expensive pre-sliced cut from the butcher.
+You can find plenty of videos on YouTube showing you how to break down a chicken, debone a chicken breast, and slice your own cutlets.

 4. Buy less-expensive cuts.

-When using meat as one ingredient among many, don’t fall into the trap of thinking you should then buy the best you can afford.
-Ignore the celebrity chefs who slice USDA Prime Ribeye for stew meat or grind it for burgers — they have massive budgets, and you don’t.
-If the beef you’re buying is going to be one ingredient among many, go for the least-expensive USDA Select grade and tenderize it before cooking.
+Ignore the celebrity chefs who slice USDA Prime Ribeye for stew meat or grind it for burgers.
+They have massive budgets, and you don’t.
+If beef will be one ingredient among many, go for the least-expensive USDA Select grade and tenderize it before cooking.